Liqwid-Labs/plutus-extra/plutus-context-builder/README.md

 `FromPubKey`, `ToOtherScript` and `FromOtherScript`, as well as helpers operating on these.
-Inputs of type 2, as well as outputs of type 1, correspond to the `ValidatorUTXO` data type, and can be built using the helpers `inFromValidator` and `outFromValidator.
+Inputs of type 2, as well as outputs of type 1, correspond to the `ValidatorUTXO` data type, and can be built using the helpers `inFromValidator` and `outFromValidator`.
 Lastly, inputs of type 1 correspond to the `TestUTXO` data type.
 Unlike the others, this is not part of the `ContextBuilder` abstraction, and needs to be provided directly to one of the functions that _consume_ a `ContextBuilder` (namely, `spendingScriptContext`).